 The Science Museum Group Journal (SMGJ) is an open-access forum to present academic research relevant to the collections and practice of the Science Museum Group (SMG) and the wider international science museum community.
-SMGJ is published biannually in spring and autumn, and the submission deadlines are the preceding 1st September for the Spring issue and 1st April for the Autumn issue.
+SMGJ is published biannually in spring and autumn, and the submission deadlines for issues are the preceding 1 September and 1 April, respectively.

 SMGJ articles are published under a Creative Commons Attribution (CC BY) licence.
 Copyright in the content of all articles is retained by the author.
 See our full copyright statement.